ianmarcinkowski/adk-workshop-july-2025/README.md

 - If using Cursor, delete the implementation of `get_weather_from_api` and ask Agent Mode to update our placeholder function `get_weather_from_api` to call an open weather API.
 Here is an example prompt that should work reasonably well

   ```
   Let's modify our placeholder function `get_weather_from_api` to call a publicly-accessible weather API.
+Please choose an API that does not require an API token.

-  Please sanitize the name of the provided city and call a publicly-accessible weather API for the provided location, returning appropriate data to the user`
+  Please sanitize the name of the provided city and call a publicly-accessible weather API for the provided location, returning appropriate data to the user.
   ```

 - Go through Cursor's Agent Mode prompts as necessary and review the generated code